radian-software/squeaky-hinge/README.md

 store and inspect the requests and responses made during login and messaging flows.
 Hinge has a relatively simple API, owing especially to the fact that they use third-party vendors for both authentication (Google Identity Platform) and messaging (SendBird).
-The flow looks like this:
+In short, the flow looks like this:

 * Generate a uuid to represent this installation of Hinge, post it to `https://prod-api.hingeaws.net/identity/install`